 An explanation is in order.
 Normally I would do this via footnote.
 Anyway, the introduction above was influenced more by H.P Lovecraft than George Orwell (as in previous posts).
 To quote Winston Churchill’s younger brother, Leroy, H.P.
 Lovecraft was “a riddle, wrapped in a mystery, surrounded by an enigma, and crammed into a sausage casing!”

 I have not been paying close attention to the continuing school saga.
 Instead, this old coot has been staying very busy at home taking care of my little two-year-old buddy Aiden.
 I babysit four days one week, five days the next while his single mother (an old family friend) struggles to survive on just above minimum wage.
-The reason that I keep him is because part-time day care was a disaster.
-Poor little Aiden was constantly struggling with colds and fevers and, on the two days a week when I had him, I wound up catching all of his bugs and was sick from November of 2013 straight through to mid-February of 2014.
-After a personal visit to the MUSC emergency room we decided that Aiden would come to my place and stay while his mom worked.
+The reason I keep him is because daycare was a disaster.
+Poor little Aiden was constantly struggling with colds and fevers.
+I wound up catching all of his bugs and was sick from November of 2013 straight through to mid-February of 2014.
+After a personal visit to the MUSC emergency room, we decided that Aiden would come to my place and stay while his mom worked.
 It has worked out really well.
 I haven’t had a cold in a year and he’s a lot healthier as well.

 Although I am not his real grandpa, I am ready to play that role…with gusto and delight.
 I also view this as an opportunity to make amends for my mediocre performance as a parent to my two grown up daughters…a side effect of alcoholism.
 Sober for right at eight years now…vowing to do a better job this time around.

 I note the Feb.
 11 Hanahan school article by Brenda Rindge in the Post & Courier: